nkatarow/wordpress-boilerplate-theme/README.md

 * **CSS/SASS**
 	* Again, the task will check your **_ui/css/main.scss** file for which SASS files to include.
 	* This time, it will compile to **_ui/compiled/main-prod.css** but will be compressed and will not include any of the debug options turned on for the development build.
-	* From that compiled file, CSSMIN minification will be performed, futher compressing the file size.
+	* From that compiled file, CSSMIN minification will be performed, further compressing the file size.
 * **JavaScript**
 	* Again, the **header-scripts.php** and **footer-scripts.php** files will be created.
-	* From those, two files will be created (**_ui/compiled/header-scripts.js** and **_ui/compiled/footer-scripts.js**) where all of the separate files listed in the PHP includes will be concatonated.
+	* From those, two files will be created (**_ui/compiled/header-scripts.js** and **_ui/compiled/footer-scripts.js**) where all of the separate files listed in the PHP includes will be concatenated.
-	* From there, two additional files will be created (**header-scripts.min.js** and **footer-scripts.min.js**) where each of the concatonated files from the previous step will be uglified (compressed).
+	* From there, two additional files will be created (**header-scripts.min.js** and **footer-scripts.min.js**) where each of the concatenated files from the previous step will be uglified (compressed).

 ## Libraries Included
 * jQuery 1.11.1